oracularzebra/pritunl-slack-integration-docker/README.md

 ## Restart Mode

 Pritunl manages OpenVPN as a child process.
-The `restart_mode` field controls how routes are applied:
+The `restart_mode` field controls how routes are applied.
+Restarts are triggered after approved DNS route changes and after direct Slack route mutations that change MongoDB routes.

 **`openvpn_only` (default):**
 1. Kills the OpenVPN child process(es) with SIGTERM